A Nodal Immersed Finite Element-Finite Difference Method: Discussion and Conclusion

 \section{Discussion and Conclusion}

 This work analyzes the differences between nodally and elementally coupled IFED methods and their relation to mass lumping.
 We present a general framework from which both the new nodal coupling scheme detailed in this study and the elementally coupled method of Griffith and Luo~\cite{Griffith2017} may be derived.
-These two coupling schemes are summarized in Algorithms~\ref{alg:nodal-algorithm}--\ref{alg:elemental-algorithm}.
+These two coupling schemes are summarized in Algorithms~\ref{alg:nodal-algorithm} and \ref{alg:elemental-algorithm}.
 This framework complements the available set of nodally coupled IB methods, such as the original IB method of Peskin~\cite{Peskin1972, Peskin2002} and other FE-based nodal IB methods~\cite{Zhang2004, Wang2004}.
 Specifically, the type of method may be arrived at by the choice of quadrature rule for the mass matrix in the force projection~\eqref{eq:consistent-div-pk1-projection}--\eqref{eq:inconsistent-div-pk1-projection} and the choice of interaction points for force spreading~\eqref{eq:semidiscrete-spread-1}--\eqref{eq:semidiscrete-spread-3} and velocity projection~\eqref{eq:semidiscrete-interp-1}--\eqref{eq:semidiscrete-interp-3}.
 We can derive the elemental coupling method~\cite{Griffith2017} by using a high-order Gauss quadrature rule for the mass matrix and adaptively-chosen Gauss quadrature points for the interaction points in the fluid-solid coupling operators.
 Remarkably, the nodally coupled scheme described herein is obtained for \emph{any} nodal quadrature rule with arbitrary non-zero weights that is used for both integrating the mass matrix and the fluid-solid coupling operators (Theorem~\ref{thm:fully-nodal-ignore-weights}).
 It is precisely because of this arbitrariness of weights that we may use elements that must typically be avoided in finite element computations with mass lumping, such as standard $\Ptwo$ elements.
-In our nodal coupling scheme, the entries of the lumped mass \emph{exactly} cancel out with coupling weights, and thus their numerical values do not matter.
+In our nodal coupling scheme, the entries of the lumped mass \emph{exactly} cancel out with coupling weights, and thus the coupling scheme depends only on the positions of the nodes and not on the nodal quadrature weights.
 This cancellation enables the use of even higher-order elements with mass lumping.
 Hence, we can use \emph{any diagonal matrix} as the lumped mass matrix with this method, \emph{regardless of whether or not the original finite element space was suitable for mass lumping}.

 Following the work of Vadala-Roth~\etal~\cite{Vadala-Roth2020}, we adapt several standard solid mechanics benchmarks to the IB framework to test our method's capabilities for incompressible finite deformations and to explore different element types and choice of mesh factor ratio $\mfac$.
 Section~\ref{subsec:mfac} provides some guidance on the nodally coupled method's mesh spacing requirements.
 We also examine an implementation of the Turek-Hron benchmark as well as some three-dimensional problems.
 The large-scale dynamic FSI model of a bioprosthetic heart valve in a pulse-duplicator system developed by Lee et al~\cite{LeeJTCVS} was shown to yield remarkably consistent results for both nodal and elemental coupling strategies.
 Notably, this model was previously demonstrated to yield leaflet dynamics that are in excellent agreement with experimental data from the pulse-duplicator system~\cite{Lee2020,LeeJTCVS}.